Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 From observation of these signals Cook ascertained that Australia was inhabited.
 Flinders in 1823, then exploring Spencer's Gulf, inferred from the numerous columns of rising smoke that the country was well inhabited and plentifully supplied with food.

-When need arose the Aborigines sent into the air their well-understood message of welcome or warning, of invitation or defiance, of mourning or rejoicing.
+When need arose the Aborigines sent into the air messages of welcome or warning, invitation or defiance, mourning or rejoicing.
 Friends were invited to fish or hunt.
-Warnings were sent that a well-known well had dried up.
+Warnings were sent that a well had dried up.
 The presence of white strangers was spread with amazing speed.